iluwatar/java-design-patterns/transaction-script/Readme.md

 ![alt text](./etc/transaction-script.png "Transaction script model")

 ## Applicability
-Use the transaction script model when the application has only a small amount of logic and that logic won't be extended in the future.
+Use the Transaction Script pattern when the application has only a small amount of logic and that logic won't be extended in the future.

 ## Known uses